 Again, just an advertising trick for the lazy ones.
 Flavourings, sugar and who know what are added to make instant cereal taste great, even addictive.

 Better option: Rolled oats soaked in water or milk overnight in the fridge with a bit of taste that you prefer - fruit, nuts, cocoa...Fast, simple, tasty, healthy.

 Any food can be unhealthy if you eat too much and no food will make you fat if you eat a little bit.
 But if you're looking to get in shape think twice about buying these "healthy" foods, don't blindly trust their advertising tricks.
 There's no magic trick, read the labels and remember, balance is the key.
-Get a full Nutrition Guide that will answer all your questions and put you on the right track.
+Get a full Nutrition Guide in Madbarz Premium, it will answer all your questions and put you on the right track.